MykolaPinchuk/xgb_fe_codex/plan.md

 - Total attributes: `d = 60`.
 - 24 informative-eligible attributes (pool used by true features):
+  - (Meta-Iteration 1 implementation) iid Gaussian draws with half of the informative set exponentiated to enforce positivity.
-  - Correlated Gaussian blocks (e.g., block size 6 with intra-block ρ≈0.4).
+  - (Deferred to Meta-Iteration 2) correlated Gaussian blocks (e.g., block size 6 with intra-block ρ≈0.4) and mixed scales.
-  - Mixed scales: some shifted/scaled.
-  - 12 of the 24 are constrained to be positive (lognormal-ish via `exp(0.5 * Z)`); used for denominators.
 - 36 distractor attributes: independent Gaussian / mild heavy-tail mix.

 Return `X` as a `pandas.DataFrame` with columns `x0..x59` and a metadata structure indicating which indices are positive-only.